catalyzeio/stratum-docs/initial-setup.md

 ## Sites Setup

 Once you have an SSL certificate added to an environment and the DNS name you want to resolve pointed at your POD URL, you'll need to create a site for the environment that uses the certificate and listens for that DNS name.
-Until you create a site, you will **not** route traffic to your application.
+Until you create a site, you will **not** be able to route traffic to your application.

 This step occurs entirely within the CLI.
 To create a site, you'll use the certificate and DNS entries from the last two steps: